Pacific Southwest Railway Museum

-The Pacific Southwest Railway Museum is a railroad museum located in Campo, California, on the San Diego & Arizona Eastern Railway line.
-The museum also owns and manages a railroad depot located in La Mesa, California.
+The Pacific Southwest Railway Museum is a railroad museum in Campo, California, on the San Diego and Arizona Eastern Railway line.
+The museum also owns and manages a railroad depot in La Mesa, California.

 Facilities

 Campo

 Since 1986, the Pacific Southwest Railway Museum operates all-volunteer train excursions from the restored 1916 Depot in Campo, in the Mountain Empire area of southeastern San Diego County, California.
 These trains are powered by vintage diesel-electric locomotives.
 The facility sits on a 140 acre property.

 The museum also has approximately 90 historic railroad cars and locomotives on display, including five steam locomotives, eighteen diesel locomotives and many other pieces of rolling stock.
 A large display building houses part of the railroad equipment collection which allows visitors to view or walk through the equipment.
 This includes an exhibit titled "Signal Science" which uses retired railroad signals to demonstrate how railway signals work.
 The museum is also home to the Southwest Railway Library, which opened in Campo in July 2014.
 The library contains the second largest collection of railroad history in California.